Port of Auckland: Inland ports

-The four inland ports operated by Ports of Auckland function as rail exchanges between the seaport and the national road and rail freight networks.
+The four inland ports operated by Port of Auckland function as rail exchanges between the seaport and the national road and rail freight networks.

 Turnover

 Freight

 Visited by around 1,600 commercial vessels a year, Auckland is New Zealand's largest commercial port, handling more than NZ$20 billion of goods per year.
 Ports of Auckland handles the movement of 60% of New Zealand's imports and 40% of its exports (both by value, 2006), respectively 50% of the North Island's container trade, and 37% of all New Zealand's container trade (2007).
 It moves 4 million tonnes of 'breakbulk' cargo per year (2006), as well as around 773,160 twenty-foot equivalent containers units per year (2007).

 Another major import are used cars, with approximately 250,000 landed per year.
 The cars are mainly relatively new Japanese models, due to the very strict technical requirements of the Japanese road authorities.
 Due to the country's very strict biosecurity regulations, formerly administered by the MAF and now by its successor agency MPI, cars (and many other goods) have to pass through a decontamination facility, which strongly increases turnover times.